 The Artspace board:

 Our project lead and Board President is an interactive designer with over 25 years experience working for organizations such as The Associated Press, The Philadelphia Inquirer and The Vanguard Group.
 He is a former Concord student who holds a BFA from New York’s Parsons School of Design.
+He produces linocut prints for the Artspace and is an avid urban sketcher.

 Our Board Secretary is a Jester Farmhouse neighbor on Grubb Rd.
 The New Jersey transplant moved to Delaware to study finance at the University of Delaware where she met her husband, a Wilmington native.
 She works in the financial industry and lives with her husband, daughter and Labradoodle.